-The City has several projects within the public health expenditure category.
+The City is pursuing several project initiatives within the public health expenditure category.
 The projects include COVID-19 testing for City employees as well as multiple violence intervention and public safety strategies to protect our most at-risk populations.
-Trauma response teams, community partners, and already established programs will use expanded funding to target responses to the hardest hit communities.
+Trauma response teams, community partners, and already established social services programs will use expanded funding to target responses to the hardest hit communities.